 Southwesterly Dallas has a wealth of hiking and biking trails.
-In this case, the Mountain Creek Church generously opened its land for use by the Dallas Off-Road Biking Association (DORPA), pending a completed waiver by trail users.
+In this case, the Mountain Creek Church generously opened its land for use by the Dallas Off-Road Biking Association (DORBA), pending a completed waiver by trail users.
 The paths they’ve established are called “Big Cedar Wilderness Trails.”
-“Big Cedar Wilderness Trails is located atop one of the most breathtaking escarpment areas in North Texas,” writes DORPA, in its description of Big Cedar.
+“Big Cedar Wilderness Trails is located atop one of the most breathtaking escarpment areas in North Texas,” writes DORBA, in its description of Big Cedar.
 The trails span roughly eight miles and have colorfully named loops like “Dragonfly,” “Pitbull” and “Man Bites Dog.”
-Hence, the hardy riders of DOPA issue this disclaimer in their trail description: “BCWT (Big Creek Wilderness Trail) also has some dramatic Downhill Areas and a Trials Area.
+Hence, the hardy riders of DORBA issue this disclaimer in their trail description: “BCWT (Big Creek Wilderness Trail) also has some dramatic Downhill Areas and a Trials Area.
 THESE AREAS ARE DANGEROUS AND ARE DESIGNED FOR … EXPERT RIDERS ONLY.”

 “Is this a good place to go hiking?” asks a Google User.
 “Absolutely!” answers Google local guide First Salem Church.

 The Trails (and Tales) Go On and On

 So, there you have it.
 For more exhaustive listings, visit our page here, the North Central Texas Council of Governments’ comprehensive trail page; cyclists can visit the DORBA page, while joggers/runners can visit the North Texas Trail Runners page here.
 If there’s any place we missed, tweet us at @sayyestodallas.

 Visit our Hidden Gems page for more of the Dallas Region’s best kept secrets.